BLOG

 First, install and activate Shortcodes Ultimate.
 On your WordPress dashboard, you should see Shortcodes under the left menu.
 Click on “Available shortcodes” to reveal the entire collection.

-While there are premium options such as the icon panel that requires the Extra Shortcodes extension, in my opinion, you can accomplish plenty just by using the free shortcode features.
+While there are premium options, such as the icon panel, which requires the Extra Shortcodes extension, you can accomplish plenty just by using the free shortcode features.

-For the purpose of this tutorial, I will demonstrate how to add a shortcode to a new post.
-As an example, I’ve decided to go with an accordion.
+For this tutorial, I will demonstrate how to add a shortcode to a new post.
+I’ve chosen an accordion as an example.

-On this page, there is a preview of the accordion template to interact with.–An accordion vertically stacks a list of hidden items and expands one item per panel if clicked on.
+This page previews the accordion template with which to interact.–An accordion vertically stacks a list of hidden items and expands one item per panel if clicked on.

-Right now, the titles are all labeled but you can name them something else later.
-The shortcode beneath it is the one you need to copy and paste into your page/post editor as shown below:
+The titles are all labeled right now, but you can name them something else later.
+The shortcode beneath it is the one you need to copy and paste into your page/post editor, as shown below:

 This table contains the possible values (parameters) that each option accepts.
-To toggle the settings, you must select from one of these or leave it as the default value.
+To toggle the settings, select from one of these or leave it as the default value.

 Next, I’ve made a few changes: I set the su_accordion class = “acc1”, style = “simple”, su_spoiler title = “Page 1-3” and icon = “arrow”.

-Now, go to Post > Add New and insert the copied shortcode directly into any paragraph.
-Select Preview and an accordion should appear on the page right away.
+Go to Post > Add New and insert the copied shortcode directly into any paragraph.
+Select Preview, and an accordion should appear on the page immediately.

-At the moment, it doesn’t look like much, but nonetheless, we know this plugin can get the job done with minimal effort on our part.
-You might get a kick out of combining different shortcodes to produce interesting effects on your webpage.
+At the moment, it doesn’t look like much, but we know this plugin can get the job done with minimal effort on our part.
+You might get a kick out of combining different shortcodes to produce exciting effects on your webpage.

 Inserting a Shortcode Using Shortcoder

-Let’s observe Exhibit B: The Shortcoder plugin.
+Let’s observe Exhibit B: The Shortcode plugin.
 Begin by installing and activating this plugin.
-Head on over to your Plugins page and scroll down until you find Shortcoder.
-Click on Manage shortcodes and it will take you to the default editor.
+Head to your Plugins page and scroll down until you find Shortcoder.
+Click on Manage shortcodes, and you will be taken to the default editor.

-Don’t worry about the new updates, although v5.3.1 improved on the admin UI, we aren’t here for the minor bug fixes.
+Don’t worry about the new updates.
+Although v5.3.1 improved the admin UI, we aren’t here for the minor bug fixes.

 Continue by selecting the Create shortcode button.
-In the shortcode builder, you can name your shortcode or copy the snippet once you’ve added the finishing touches.
+Once you’ve added the finishing touches, name your shortcode or copy the snippet in the shortcode builder.

-You can also toggle between the code, visual, and text editor if you want to check your progress.
+You can also toggle between the code, visual, and text editor to check your progress.
 Notice how the visual editor greatly resembles the one designed for publishing posts.
-It is quite convenient to have pre-made shortcodes for grids, accordions, buttons, tooltips, and even portfolios.
+Having pre-made shortcodes for grids, accordions, buttons, tooltips, and even portfolios is quite convenient.

-To verify that the script works, simply paste it into the content area to preview the code.
-With this in mind, if I want to share a YouTube video, I’d get the video’s URL and insert an embed in HTML format into the content box.
+Paste it into the content area to preview the code and verify that the script works.
+If I want to share a YouTube video, I’d get the video’s URL and insert an HTML embed into the content box.

 Here is an example of what the shortcode would look like: